Is America A Plutarchy Or A Corporatocracy?

-About me: I am a published author, and through the art of writing I have found a way to express the vast spectrum of my emotions.
+About me: I am a published author, and artist.
+Through these mediums I have found a way to express the vast spectrum of my emotions.
 I enjoy the feeling of pen to paper and allowing the feelings I have inside to pour out, good, bad or in-between.
 I pride myself on the ability to write both dark and light material.
 My strength and passion are in poetry, although a dying breed, I still feel as though it is the purest way to truly share inner emotions of the human psyche.
 I bring the pain of personal struggles in life to my dark writing, each of my dark books are full of private pains endured.

 In the end my goal is to use the written word to inspire another.
 To know that somewhere in the world someone is reading one of my pieces and has a reaction, whether it is sadness, love, joy, or a laugh.
 Knowing my words have provoked a sensation is the greatest reward you can ever have as a writer.